HCaseira/lowder_flutter/example/README.md

 * `env`: refers to the Model's `environment variables`, managed in the editor.
 E.g. `${env.api_url}`.

-* `global`: refers to a static Map accessible via `Lowder.globalVariables` where global key/value pairs can be stored, like the users profile or an access token.
+* `global`: refers to a static Map accessible via `Lowder.globalVariables` where global key/value pairs can be stored, like the user's profile or an access token.
 E.g. `${global.user.name}`.

 * `state`: refers to a Map each Screen has where its state is stored.
 E.g. `${state.email}`.